 Full-Time MAT Program

-The Full-Time MAT program is a one-year, full-time graduate program, beginning mid-June and ending the following July.
+The Full-Time MAT program is a one-year, full-time graduate program beginning mid-June.
 This program has been recognized for its high quality in preparing teachers for today's public schools regionally, state-wide, and nationally.
 See sample schedule.

 Two-Year MAT Program

 The Two-Year MAT program is a 21-month graduate program, starting each year in September.
 The program is designed to be less-intensive in the first year as students take two classes per quarter.
 Both of these classes are offered in hybrid formats, partially in-person and partially on-line.
-In the first year of the program, students are expected to meet for classes in the evenings each week and one Saturday each month.
+In the first year of the program, students are expected to meet for classes one evening each week and one Saturday each month.
 During the second year of the program , students will spend time working in public school classrooms which will require more intensive commitments especially during half-day student teaching and full-day student teaching.
-As much as possible, MAT Two-year program courses are offered at the SOU campus in Medford.
-However, some courses will meet at the SOU campus in Ashland.
+The first year classes are offered at the SOU campus in Medford.
 See sample schedule.